Architectures in parametric component-based systems: Qualitative and quantitative modelling

-Work in progress involves the study of the second-order level of EPIL and wEPIL over semirings, in order to consider parametric architectures in the qualitative and weighted setup, that cannot be formalized by first-order logics, such as Ring, Linear, and Grid \cite{De:Pa, Ma:Co}.
-Future work consists also the verification of parametric systems against formal properties, and specifically the application of architectures modelled by FOEIL, for studying the behavior and proving properties (such as deadlock-freedom) in parametric systems.
+Work in progress involves the study of the second-order level of EPIL and wEPIL in order to model parametric architectures in the qualitative and weighted setup, respectively, that cannot be formalized by first-order logics such as Ring, Linear, and Grid \cite{De:Pa, Ma:Co}.
+Future work is also investigating the verification problem of parametric systems against formal properties \cite{Ab:Pa,Bo:St}, and specifically the application of architectures modelled by our logics for studying the behavior and proving properties (such as deadlock-freedom) in parametric systems.
+Moreover, it would be interesting to extend our logic-based framework for the investigation of dynamic and reconfigurable architectures \cite{Bo:Mo,Ci:Fo,Ma:Sp} as well as for addressing the architecture composition problem \cite{At:Ge,Bl:Ve}.
 Another research direction is the study of our logics over alternative weight structures, found in applications, like for instance valuation monoids \cite{Dr:Re,Ka:We}.
-In addition to these theoretical directions, future research includes the implementation of our results in component-based frameworks for automating the modelling and architecture identification of parametric (weighted) systems.
+Formal approaches for architectures are often extended with tools or graphical languages for supporting architectures' specification (cf. \cite{Am:RE,Ki:An,Ko:Pa,Ma:Ar,Me:Cl}).
+Therefore, in addition to theoretical directions, future work includes also the development of a tool and a language in order to facilitate the architecture modelling and identification process of parametric (weighted) systems.
 Finally, in a subsequent work we investigate parametric systems and their architectures in the fuzzy framework in order to address uncertainty and imprecision resulting from the components' communication.